Guide to Male Fertility

 Selenium plays a role in testosterone synthesis, sperm maturity, and sperm motility.
 The best food sources are nuts (especially Brazil nuts), seeds, and eggs.
 Supplement with 50 mcg/day.

 Zinc is found in high concentration in the prostate, testes, and sperm.
 It is needed to create the outer layer and tail of sperm and it helps protect sperm from free radical damage.
 Supplement with 20 mg/day.
 It is important to take zinc with vitamin B6 or b6-rich foods for maximum absorption.
 Food sources of zinc include pumpkin seeds, oysters, lamb, nuts, egg yolk, rye, and oats.
 Vitamin B6 food sources include cauliflower, watercress, bananas, and broccoli.

 Try taking a multi if your blood work has been off, your immunity has been low, or your health hasn’t been great for a while.

-For more individualized advice, contact a holistic practitioner for support.
+For individualized suggestions, dosages and specifications, contact a holistic practitioner for support.